danielbodnar/awesome-stars/README.md

 - [nhost/hasura-backend-plus](https://github.com/nhost/hasura-backend-plus) - 🔑Auth and 📦Storage for Hasura.
 The quickest way to get Auth and Storage working for your next app based on Hasura.
 - [ever-co/ever-demand](https://github.com/ever-co/ever-demand) - Ever® Demand™ - Open Commerce Platform for Collaborative, On-Demand and Sharing Economies
 - [vendure-ecommerce/vendure](https://github.com/vendure-ecommerce/vendure) - A headless GraphQL commerce platform for the modern web
+- [browserless/browserless](https://github.com/browserless/browserless) - The browserless service in Docker.
+Run on our cloud or bring your own.
 - [apify/crawlee](https://github.com/apify/crawlee) - Crawlee—A web scraping and browser automation library for Node.js that helps you build reliable crawlers.
 Fast.
 - [surmon-china/nodepress](https://github.com/surmon-china/nodepress) - 🟢 RESTful API service for https://surmon.me blog, powered by @nestjs
 - [burdy-io/burdy](https://github.com/burdy-io/burdy) - Most advanced open-source Headless CMS built in NodeJS and React.
 Written in Typescript!